ipdk-io/ipsec-recipe/README.md

 After successful build, files will be installed in `./output_strongswan` directory.

 Compile IPsec P4 files and generate the P4 artifacts (p4info.txt and ipsec.pb.bin).
 These will be used to set the P4 pipeline.
 See the [Compiling P4 Programs guide](https://github.com/ipdk-io/networking-recipe/blob/main/docs/guides/es2k/compiling-p4-programs.md) for details.
+Copy the P4 artifacts (p4info.txt and ipsec.pb.bin) in `/var/tmp/` dir with file name linux_networking.p4info.txt and ipsec_fixed_func.pb.bin.

 Generate and install the keys and certificates for TLS authentication.
 Detailed instructions can be found in the [Generating and Installing TLS Certificates guide](https://github.com/ipdk-io/networking-recipe/blob/main/docs/guides/security/using-tls-certificates.md).
 The keys and certificates will need to be copied to `/usr/share/stratum/certs` folder.

 Configure strongSwan
-* Review the server IP addresses, client certificate filename, client key filename, and client CA filename in `ipsec_offload_plugin/ipsec_offload.conf` file.
+* Review the server IP addresses, client certificate filename, client key filename, client CA filename and p4 table/action names (as per p4info.txt file) in `ipsec_offload_plugin/ipsec_offload.conf` file.
 * Copy the configuration file to `/usr/share/stratum`
 * Update the strongSwan configuration files (eg: swanctl.conf).
 Please refer strongSwan documentation.
 * Update the system date and stop StrongSwan service (systemctl stop strongswan.service)